tebriel/jira-cli/README.md

 ## What does it do?

-*  Lists all a users's issues
+*  Lists all a user's issues
+*  List all a user's projects
 *  Finds an issue by Key (AB-123) or Id (123456)
 *  Opens an issue in your project (from .jiraclirc.json)
 *  Resolves an issue (sets transition to '5')